 Imagine two people.

 The first may believe that the love of money is the root of all evil.
 Or maybe they think it’s hard to come by and easily lost.
 Perhaps they’ve been brought up to believe that asking for money is wrong, or that there’s never enough money, or that money doesn’t grow on trees.

 Now, imagine the second person.
-They believe abundance is abundant.
-They believe prosperity flows easily.
+They believe abundance and prosperity are abundant, that money flows easily.
 They know being wealthy doesn’t make you a bad person.
-They think that making money is actually fun, or think of all the beautiful things they could do for others with their money.
+Making money is actually fun, and they think of all the beautiful things they could do for others with their money.

 Based simply on those beliefs, who would you expect to be wealthier?
 Which has the higher Money EQ?
 If you need it spelling out – it’s the second one.